brson/stdx/README.md

 [d-tempdir]: https://docs.rs/tempdir/0.3.5/tempdir/

-Another standard library reject.
-If you need to create temporary directories this is the official [rust-lang] way to do it.
+The most common way to create temporary directories in Rust, this crate was once part of the standard library.

 &nbsp;&NewLine;&nbsp;&NewLine;&nbsp;&NewLine;